sadeemalanazi/IT423-SadeemAlanazi/README.md

 ### MovieMatch Website
 I developed a web application called MovieMatch using HTML and CSS.
-The purpose of the website is to allow users to explore movie recommendations through a simple and user-friendly interface.
+The purpose of the website is to enable users to explore movie recommendations through a simple, user-friendly interface.

 ---